 A cheap system with low-quality components will struggle to play low frequencies or clear high notes regardless of the quality of the media.
 For example, Spotify can play notes down to 30hz, and if your system can’t produce those notes, you’ll notice.
 There are more important things than price to consider when judging the quality of a speaker.

 The cost of a speaker comes from more than the electronic components themselves.
 High-End speakers can be more expensive due to the design of the speakers, the quality of materials, the durability and weight, and even the branding.
 These elements are often much more important than people realize.

-The biggest thing to watch out for if you care about quality and value is brand-inflated pricing.
-Beats headphones, for example, are notorious for being a very low-quality product that gets sold at a high price because of it’s branding alone.
 You have to be very careful about purchasing expensive headphones or speakers because the brand can play a huge part in the pricing.

 Assuming we are not talking about speakers that are expensive because of the brand alone, there are several components where the quality can be seen and felt.

 Weight is Usually Associated with the Quality of the Driver

 More expensive speakers are typically more robust and substantial.
 They will have thicker enclosure walls and heavy-duty hardware.
 Weight is a huge factor when it comes to speaker quality.

 Good speakers require drivers with heavy coils that can precisely drive the speakers.
 The more rigid and complicated a speaker is, the heavier it will be.